Humanitarian Trip

 What’s It Like to Be a Dental Volunteer Abroad?

-You may have many opportunities to volunteer through your pre-dental or dental school program, and we highly recommend taking advantage of them.
+You may have many opportunities to volunteer through your pre-dental or dental school program; we highly recommend taking advantage of them.
 However, you don’t need to stop after graduation!
 Becoming a dental volunteer abroad can enrich your passion for the field and deepen your skills as a clinician.

 You’ll Get Amazing Dental Experience Volunteering Abroad

 Volunteerism is more than just a great resume builder.
 Perhaps the most important aspect of becoming a dental volunteer abroad is the amazing experience you’ll gain.
-There are many skills you need to be a dentist that you can improve by volunteering.
+You need many skills to be a dentist that you can improve by volunteering.

 Procedures You’ll Do Most as a Dental Volunteer

-There is a huge variety of dental experience to be gained through an international volunteer program.
+A wide variety of dental experiences can be gained through an international volunteer program.
 The type of work you’ll do as a volunteer will likewise vary depending on the location and scope of your program.
 However, you can generally expect to focus on some of the following:

 • Dental health screenings